nglviewer/ngl/README.md

 Features
 ========

-* File types - .pdb, .gro, .obj, .ply, .xtc (server)
+* File types -  load .pdb, .gro, .obj, .ply or .xtc (server) files; save .pdb files
+* Trajectory server - remotely access trajectories e.g. from molecular dynamics simulations
 * Representations - spacefill, ball+stick, licorice, hyperball, line, backbone, tube, cartoon, ribbon, trace
+* Attributes - use the element name, atomic b-factor, residue index and many more to adjust the color and size of representations
+* Processing - trajectories are automatically centered and superposed (respecting periodic boundaries); secondary structure assignment and chain names are added when missing
+* Selection language - choose atoms for display, processing, loading
 * Picking - click on a representation to learn to which atom it belongs
-* Trajectory server - remotely access trajectories from molecular dynamics simulations
-* Speed - uses your graphics card through WebGL
+* Speed - your graphics card is used through WebGL
-* High resolution screenshots
+* Screenshots - high resolution renderings in .png, .jpg or .webp (Chrome) format
-* Scripting ...
+* Scripting support - control every aspect through JavaScript
-* Selections ...